BaronSamediOfficial/Linux/LinuxCheatsheet.md

 ctl+l                                                                       # clears the terminal
 uname -a                                                                    # will list all the key info about the system you are on dd if=/dev/zero of=<FILE_TO_CREATE> bs=<BLOCK_SIZE> count=<MEGABYTE_SIZE>   # This will create a file of zeros.
-Useful for testing data transfers and compressions
+Useful for testing data transfers and compressions su                                                                          # The switch user command , without any arguments will ask for the root password and then switch you to the root user. su -                                                                        # Same as above but wil open a new shell with the root environment variables
 ```